 Your users are the prime reason for having a SharePoint site at all.
 It’s always important to make sure they’re getting involved on your SharePoint Social site as it is intended to be their main location for sharing ideas, thoughts, and valuable information with each other.
 Now with CardioLog Analytics you can get a sense of your users’ activity, profiles, their influence over other users, contributions and more.

 User Profiles Reports – A Portrait is Worth a Thousand Words

-A well rounded profile of any individual includes the various details of their overall image, with all of the shading, lines and light in the perfect places to create a realistic portrait.
 User Profiles in SharePoint portals can give you a better vision of who your users are and what they bring to your portal and to others viewing their profile.
-When examining SharePoint Social, getting the fine lines of your user’s profiles can illuminate your understanding of individuals on the platform.
+When examining SharePoint Social, getting the fine details of your users’ profiles can elevate your understanding of individuals on the platform.

-With the latest facts on the number of people who have viewed profiles, visited profiles, you can get a sense of who your committed users are.
-CardioLog Analytics User Profile Reports indicate these statistics, in addition to the number of posts and comments on the user’s profile.
-This way, you can understand who’s taken the time to create an actual portrait of themselves on your intranet portal, grasping the essentials of how much was invested in creating a profile by each user.
+The latest facts on the number of people who have viewed profiles, visited profiles provide a sense of who your committed users are.
+CardioLog Analytics User Profile Reports include these statistics, in addition to the number of posts and comments on the user’s profile.

 Influential Users: Inspiring Others Every Post of the Way

 When someone is effectively influencing and impressing others, everyone wants to follow their lead.
 Wouldn’t you want to know who’s got everyone following their lead?
 If you’re a SharePoint Administrator, it could make a world of difference to know who’s catching the eye of others to bring these users to the surface of portal training efforts.